kagayo/kagayo/README.md

   <small>
   I am a frontend software developer and UI/UX designer, I have experience in front-end web development.
   I have been designing websites for my own small business, and recently have decided to use my skills to create projects full-time.
 I’m happy to not only build the website, but also work on digital marketing, social media management, UI/UX design engineering,... etc.
-  I'm driven to create things that solve practical problems.
+  I'm driven to create solutions that solve practical problems.
 I can work autonomously and collaborate with other developers to bring your projects to life.
-  I have a passion for exploring new ideas and ways of doing things.
+  I have a passion for exploring new ideas and ways of tackling new challenges.
 This has manifested itself in my desire to learn new programming languages, technology stacks and software development practices. <br/>
   </small>
 </p>
 </div>